NethermindEth/Forta-Agents/Yearn-agents/Large-Deposit-Withdraw/README.md

 ## Description

 This agent detects transactions with large Deposit/Withdrawals from Yearn Vaults
-> Large is defined as a percentage of the maximun possible deposit and withdrwan.
+> Large is defined as a percentage of the maximum possible deposit and withdrawn.

 ## Supported Chains